Need help starting, finishing, or perfecting your novel? I can help with that! Learn more about story coaching and beta reader feedback.

 Some helpful WEBSITES about WRITING AND PUBLISHING:

 Daniel David Wallace has a PhD in Creative Writing.
 He’s an editor, a writing instructor, and a novelist to boot.
 He gives unique, intellectual (yet accessible!), and often humorous writing advice for novelists, bloggers, and teachers.
-Check out his free e-book on writing better sentences and his writing courses.
+Check out his videos, his free e-book on writing better sentences and his writing courses.

 Query Shark is run by agent Janet Reid.
 On this website, people submit their query letter drafts and she